 Make your home inhospitable for scorpions.
 The three things that are most important for all life on earth are water, food, and shelter.
 There’s a good chance you are inadvertently supplying all of these for your scorpion friends.
 Start by cutting off the water supply.
 Fix any leaky faucets or water pipes.
 Leave pet dishes empty at night.
 Fix leaky roofs.
 Don’t allow any water to be accessible to scorpions.
 Now food.
 Scorpions eat bugs.
 Especially, but not limited to, crickets, ants, and cockroaches.
 Concentrate on getting rid of them first and then move onto whatever else might be lurking about.
 Finally, shelter.
 Pick the place up.
 Don’t leave dirty laundry laying around, especially wet towels.
 Pick up papers, magazines, and anything else you can find on the floor and other flat surfaces.
 Don’t supply them with hiding places.

 Introduce a predator.
 It is quite common for folks with a scorpion problem to pick up an assassin kitty.
 Cats are amazing predators.
 Some people disagree with this method as the cat can get stung by a scorpion.
-It will hurt the cat, but in most cases (I of course can’t say all) kitty will be fine.
+It will hurt the cat, but in most cases (of course not all) kitty will be fine.
 Keep in mind that not all cats make good hunters.
 Some cats are lazy, and there’s nothing to be done about it.
 Another consideration is chickens.
 Chickens eat anything.
 They will scour the yard eating bugs that would otherwise be left for the scorpions.
 If there are no bugs, there’s no reason for the scorpion to be there.
 Chickens will also usually eat scorpions if they run across them.

 Commercial Scorpion Control Products